SJKaczmarek/cybersec/README.md

 ## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+All rights reserved.
+Unauthorized use, modification, distribution, or reproduction of this work is prohibited.
+See the [LICENSE](LICENSE) file for details.

 ## Contact